-> Campus produce is consumed by volunteers, incorporated into Hart House menus, served up by the Hot Yam! food collective and Harvest Noon, munched on by passersby, and donated to the UofT Food Bank.
+Campus produce is consumed by volunteers, munched on by passersby, and donated to the UofT Food Bank.
 Our focus on heirloom and native plant varieties will help cultivate a biodiverse learning and living environment for the entire UofT community.

 So go ahead and check out these amazing projects.
 Dig In!

-The Dig In! collective maintains a series of gardens plots around campus – perhaps you’ve seen them around Sidney Smith, Willcocks Common, Hart House, or the Medical Sciences building?
-We’re using these spaces to raise awareness about urban agriculture, local food, and sustainable design issues on campus – they produce tons of delicious vegetables too!
-We have to thank Hart House and the UofT administration for donating these spaces and supporting our initiative.
+The Dig In! collective maintains a series of gardens plots around campus – perhaps you’ve seen them around Sidney Smith, UTSU, or Anthropology?
+Historically we’ve also maintained gardens at Willcocks Common, Hart House, and Medical Sciences.
+More recently, we’ve begun new gardens at New College, Campus Co-op and the Faculty Club.
+We use these spaces to raise awareness about urban agriculture, local food, and sustainable design issues on campus – they produce tons of delicious vegetables too!
+We have to thank the individual departments, colleges, and the UofT administration for donating these spaces and supporting our initiatives.

 Email us at firstname.lastname@example.org to get involved!